 Once those dried completely, we hung them on the house!
 Based on the siding you have on your home you will want to decide how to install them.
 We have hardi siding so we used concrete nails and epoxy.
 If you have visible holes, you can either put a stained plug in the hole or just add stain and more sealer to cover them up.

 We absolutely love how much this changed the look of our house.
-We have a couple more plans for the exterior, but we feel like we are so close to being finished.
+We have a couple more plans for the exterior, such as some new James Hardie siding, but we feel like we are so close to being finished.
 It’s been a long time coming.